jakpor/Udacity-AWS-ML-project-3/README.md

 ## Standout Suggestions
 I tried to train the network on GPU machines and the training procedure was a bit faster, but AWS charged me for these machines so I had to stop experimenting on them.

 The biggest problem with this project was for me to convert the dataset into understandable format for AWS structures.
-After everything straterd working I found out that the [Stanford Dogs](https://www.tensorflow.org/datasets/catalog/stanford_dogs) dataset is very similar and it is built-in in tensorflow, so handling it would be much easier than the suggested dataset.
 For reproducing ouside AWS one can used `sklearn.datasets` to download the same dog breed dataset.
+Also [Stanford Dogs](https://www.tensorflow.org/datasets/catalog/stanford_dogs) dataset is very similar and it is built-in in tensorflow which can be useful for further development.